lreij/notes/z.md

 Beschleunigung und Entfremdung: Entwurf einer Kritischen Theorie spätmoderner Zeitlichkeit

 How To Be An Existentialist：or How to Get Real，Get a Grip and Stop Making Excuses

-Finite and Infinite Games: A Vision of Life as Play and Possibility

 The Rational Optimist:How Prosperity Evolves